 – A doctor may work entirely within the state scheme and keep to the agreed fees set by the government

-In both cases, the reimbursement made by the CPAM (local sickness insurance fund) will be based on the state scheme’s tariff but not on any extra additional fees above the set level which may be charged.
+In both cases, the reimbursement made by the CPAM (local sickness insurance fund) will be based on the state scheme’s tariff but not on any extra additional fees above the set level that may be charged.

-Medical Care in France for foreigners
+Medical Care in France for Foreigners

 You will need to pay for your treatment at the end of each appointment and, if you have one, you can pay the doctor with your Carte Vitale.
-However if you do not have a Carte Vitale your doctor will issue you with a brown receipt form ‘Feuille de Soins’ which you can then send off to CPAM to receive a refund of what you have paid.
+However, if you do not have a Carte Vitale your doctor will issue you with a brown receipt form ‘Feuille de Soins’ which you can then send off to CPAM to receive a refund of what you have paid.
 You will receive reimbursement through the social security system at the standard rate of 70% less a 1 € surcharge paid by you.